chocolateboy/enumerator/README.md

-Takes an array of alphabets, or a single alphabet and a length (number of times to repeat the alphabet), and returns an array of all the permutations of symbols from each alphabet in lexicographical order.
+Takes an array of alphabets, or a single alphabet and a length (number of times to repeat the alphabet), and returns an array of all the permutations of values from each alphabet in lexicographical order.

 This is a wrapper around [`enumerator`](#enumerator-1) which gathers the generated values into an array, i.e. the following are equivalent: